 - a.
-To facilitate the disclosure of bullying incidents to a member of staff or through peer mentoring. - b.
+To facilitate the disclosure of bullying incidents to a member of staff. - b.
 Discuss with victims the appropriate time for this to take place.

 ^{}Note that issues of bullying experienced by staff are dealt with in the Whistleblower Policy